tsunyoku/Asahi/README.md

 # Asahi
-avatar server, bancho & /web/ server hybrid for osu! 😎
+avatar, bancho & /web/ server hybrid for osu! 😎

 Note: This has only been tested on Ubuntu 18.04 LTS and other operating systems may have unpredicted behaviour